RidgeRun's V4L2 interface for PCIe connected FPGAs : FPGA V4L2 PCIe Driver

 Figure 1.
 Software stack description using V4L2 FPGA.

 This project consists of three subsystems which allow for the acceleration of algorithms on custom hardware as shown in the following image:

 Current on-going development is targeted for the PicoEVB Xilinx module on the NVIDIA Xavier.
 Contact us if you are interested in sponsoring the port to your hardware configuration.

-You can also send an email to email@example.com for a technical support, more information about the features, evaluation version (if available) or for a details about how to sponsor a new feature.
+You can also send an email to firstname.lastname@example.org for technical support, more information about the features, evaluation version (if available) or for more details about how to sponsor a new feature.